G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 ## Disable Chromedriver headless mode

-By default this script runs the Chromedriver in headless mode, meaning you will NOT see Chrome pop up when the script is run.
-If you want to see the Chromedriver visually run on your screen while it's pulling metrics, comment out line 12 of the script by putting a hashtag and a space before the line:
+By default this script runs Chromedriver in headless mode, meaning you will NOT see Chrome pop up when the script is run.
+If you want to see Chromedriver visually run on your screen while it's pulling metrics, comment out line 12 of the script by putting a hashtag and a space before the line:

 From this:
 `options.add_argument('--headless')`